Dolley Madison’s Biography

 During their retirement years, the Madisons were greeted by hundreds of visitors.
 As the years went by, the visitors included not only invited guests but those on a quest to meet the “Sage of Montpelier,” and Dolley greeted each with her characteristic hospitality.
 Madison, too, was aware of his legacy and used his retirement to organize his papers for publication, especially his notes from the Constitutional Convention.
 In this effort, Dolley served as Madison’s helpmate, even stepping in as his secretary when rheumatism kept him from writing.

 Madison died on June 28, 1836, when, according to the eye witness account of slave Paul Jennings, Madison “ceased breathing as quietly as the snuff of a candle goes out.”
 After her husband’s death, Dolley found life at Montpelier challenging.
 It had fallen to her to publish Madison’s papers, and they did not bring the money she had hoped would carry her through the end of her life.
 Financial hardship and the eventual sale of Montpelier to Henry Moncure led to Dolley’s permanent return to Washington in 1844.
 Dolley took up residence in Lafayette Square at the Cutts-Madison House.
 Dolley Madison died on July 12, 1849 at the age of 81.
-The state funeral, the largest of its kind at the time, was held at St. John’s Episcopal Church on July 16.
-All government offices closed to allow mourners – friends, family, and political colleagues – the opportunity to pay their last respects.
+The funeral, one of the largest of its kind at the time, was held at St. John’s Episcopal Church on July 16.
+Thousands paid their last respects including friends, and political colleagues.
 Dolley’s remains were originally placed at the Congressional Cemetery, but in 1858 were transported to Montpelier and now rest alongside her husband’s in the Madison Family Cemetery.

-Sometimes referred to today as the first First Lady, the title originates from then-President Zachary Taylor’s eulogy at Dolley Madison’s funeral.
+Sometimes referred to today as the first First Lady, the title originates from then-President Zachary Taylor.
 Taylor referred to Dolley as “the first lady of the land for half a century.”
 Her final legacy was to inspire the term by which the presidents’ wives have been known ever since.

 During Madison's presidency, Dolley hosted weekly parties known as squeezes, levees, or drawing rooms.
 Held every Wednesday evening, these parties were frequented by the president's colleagues of all political persuasions and the who's who of Washington society.